tomjoht/tomjoht.github.io/_restapicourse/nativelibraryapis_java_crash_course.md

 Bicycle myBicycle = new Bicycle ("Trek", 22);
 ```

-It's a best practice to include a constructor even if it’s just the default.
+It's a best practice to include a constructor even if it's just the default.

 ## Packages